2014 FIFA World Cup knockout stage: Brazil vs Colombia

 The two teams had met in 25 previous matches, but never in the FIFA World Cup.
 This was the first time Colombia had reached the quarter-finals of the World Cup.
 Brazil midfielder Luiz Gustavo was suspended for the match due to accumulation of yellow cards.

 Brazil took the lead in the 7th minute, when Neymar's corner from the left was turned in from close range by Thiago Silva.

-They doubled the lead in the 69th minute when David Luiz scored directly from a long-range free kick, side-footing the ball over the wall and into the top-right corner.
+Colombia appeared to have equalised through Mario Yepes in the 66th minute, but it was overturned for offside.
+Instead, Brazil doubled the lead in the 69th minute when David Luiz scored directly from a long-range free kick, side-footing the ball over the wall and into the top-right corner, despite David Ospina getting fingers on the ball.
 Colombia reduced the deficit with 10 minutes to go, when James Rodríguez converted a penalty kick low into the left corner and sent the goalkeeper the wrong way.
 The penalty was awarded after substitute Carlos Bacca was fouled by Brazil goalkeeper Júlio César.
 Neymar was kneed in the back by Colombia defender Juan Camilo Zúñiga in the 88th minute, which resulted in the striker's withdrawal from the match.
 Subsequent medical evaluation discovered a fractured vertebra, forcing the Brazilian to miss the remainder of the tournament.
 Brazil advanced to the semi-final, where they faced Germany.

 James's sixth goal of the tournament was enough for him to win the Golden Boot award.
 He also became the first player to score in his first five career World Cup matches since Peru's Teófilo Cubillas (across the 1970 and 1978 tournaments).